 You also will, or already have, noticed that for many job ads online require fluency in “English and at least one Scandinavian language” – which narrows the openings from students coming from other parts of the world.
 But this guide is for everyone – both Danes and internationals studying across entire Denmark.

-After almost three years, I have lived in Denmark, I am now convinced that the country’s job market operates just like in most small countries in the world.
+After more than three years of living in Denmark, I am now convinced that the country’s job market operates just like in most small countries in the world.
 Long story short, there are two distinct ways to find a job here: by applying, and by recommendation (aka networking).
 We will now break down all the steps you need to take and the platforms and resources you need to use in both cases.

 Let’s start with the most obvious one: